 Most gamers know this already, but it never hurts to double-check.
 Rust system requirements include the following:

 If your PC doesn’t meet these, the game will always crash.
 The chances are that the game may never launch in the first place.
 If it does, the frame rate and graphic rendering will be terrible.

 Some requirements can be easily fixed, like upgrading your RAM or getting a faster SSD device.
 But if your processor doesn’t’ measure up, you may never enjoy Rust without server crashes.

-These solutions will fix most rust crash issues.
-Our team of experts recommends that you begin from the most straightforward fixes, like restarting your PC before attempting more complicated ones, like reinstalling Steam.
+These solutions will fix most issues involving Rust crashing when joining a server.
+We recommend that you begin from the most straightforward fixes, like restarting your PC before attempting more complicated ones, like reinstalling Steam.